imagineLife/big-site/content/node/about.md

 # JavaScript on the Server

 I was introduced to [Node](https://nodejs.org/en/) as "_JavaScript on the Server_".
-Not only does give us the ability to run JavaScript on the server, but Node has built-in "modules" that JavaScript in the browser does not have:
+Not only does node give us the ability to run JavaScript on the server, but Node has built-in "modules" that JavaScript in the browser does not have:

 - **fs** gives file-system access
 - **http** & **https** gives server-creation ability